 Final Thoughts: Virtually everything D/S/Cs, including their media propaganda arm, have said about the AR-15 is false.
 It is the most common semi-automatic rifle of intermediate power sold in America.
 Most common hunting rifles are far more powerful, and accurate over greater ranges.

 AR-15 pattern rifles from a variety of manufacturers currently sell beginning in the $500.00 range, up to well past $2000 for more customized, specialized rifles.
 Another factor that makes the rifle so attractive is one may begin with a lower priced weapon and gradually outfit it with accessories such as fore end rails, red dot or other optical sights, etc.

 Another factor in the success and popularity of the AR-15 is the number of former members of the military that purchase civilian-legal versions of their service weapons.
-This is long been an American tradition, and an essential part of our culture, regardless of how the effete, self-identified elite might wish to deny it.
+This is long been an American tradition, and an essential part of our culture, regardless of how the effete, self-imagined elite might wish to deny it.

 Few firearms of any kind are so versatile.
 The AR-15 is not only useful for self-defense at short and long ranges, it is also a highly accurate precision rifle out to 300 yards and more, yet its cartridge, in the home and self-defense roles, does not excessively penetrate as high powered rifle cartridges tend to do.

 More masculine than male reporters…note the collapsed stock and good marksmanship…